 Anxiety is a mental health disorder.
 When people think of anxiety, they think of worrying and stress.
 They think of fears and a feeling as though something is going to go wrong.
 Anxiety is seen in thoughts and actions.

-But anxiety has a tremendous physical component, and one of the key contributors to those physical sensations is long term stress.
+But anxiety has a large physical component, and one of the key contributors to those physical sensations is long-term stress.
 Stress can have a tremendous impact on your health, and one of the most common conditions is feeling ill.

 Feeling Ill from Anxiety?